-Meeting 1 Evolving ideas about women from Antiquity to the Middle Ages

-Meeting 2 The ancestors of Eve?: Pandora, Penelope, Lucretia

-Discussion: In class we will read and discuss Mary Beard's Women and Power: A Manifesto.
+Meeting 1 Evolving ideas about women from Antiquity to the Middle Ages Meeting 2 In class reading on Mary Beard: ancestors of Eve?: Pandora, Penelope, Lucretia Discussion: In class we will discuss Mary Beard's Women and Power: A Manifesto.
 What lessons from antiquity does she offer?
+Why does she say history matters?